samdrup-jongkhar-in-bhutan

 • In October and November, leaves are fresh, humidity is lower, and skies are clearer.

-• In winter (December to February), nights can be colder, especially in high places, but days are mild, sun is nice.
+• In winter (December to February), nights can be colder, especially in high places, but days are mild, and the sun is nice.

 • Spring (March) brings new growth, flowers, and green leaves everywhere.